HristoKolev/Newsgirl/server/src/Newsgirl.Shared/RpcEngine.md

 # Future considerations

-* Remove the need for `ReturnVariant` to be specified.
+* Remove the need for `ReturnVariant` to be specified or find a way to automate it.